nikitakukreti/scrapping_mobilephone_details/README.md

 # scrapping_mobilephone_details
-Scrapping mobile phone names and price from flipcart.
+Scrapping mobile phone names and price from flipkart and storing the data in a CSV File.